-The Impact Of First Responders On Mental And Physical Health Worldwide: National First Responder Day
+The Impact Of First Responders: National First Responder Day

-The United States Congress named October 28th National First Responders Day in 2017.
-The day honors police officers, paramedics, emergency medical technicians (EMTs), 911 dispatchers, firefighters, disaster relief aids, and crime scene reporters for the services they provide to communities worldwide.
+Senators Tom Cotton, Elizabeth Warren, and others in The United States Congress named October 28th National First Responders Day in 2017.
+The day honors the heroic men and women who sacrifice their safety to save lives and keep their communities safe, including police officers, paramedics, first-response medical teams, emergency medical technicians (EMTs), community health workers, 911 dispatchers, firefighters, disaster relief aids, crime scene reporters, and other first responders for the services they provide to communities worldwide.

-National First Responders Day is a federally recognized day dedicated to the professionals who respond to crime scenes, accidents, and other mental and physical health emergencies.
-The Covid-19 pandemic in 2020 and beyond showed how first responders often risked their own lives to save those in their community and worked long hours when others couldn't.
+After a six-year push, National First Responders Day has become a federally recognized day dedicated to the professionals who respond to crime scenes, accidents, raging wildfires, climate crisis situations, and other mental and physical health emergencies.
+The first half of the COVID-19 pandemic in 2020 and beyond showed how first responders are often stretched thin yet frequently risk their own lives to save other lives in their community and work long hours when others couldn't.

-Due to the bravery of first responders, the United States White House submitted a proclamation on National First Responders Day in October of 2022.
-The proclamation aimed to pay tribute to EMTs, natural disaster relief, paramedics, police officers, nationwide and local firefighters, and other public safety workers for their impact during global crises and throughout history.
+Due to the bravery of first responders, the United States White House and President Biden submitted a proclamation on National First Responders Day in October of 2022.
+The declaration aimed to honor and pay tribute to EMTs, natural disaster relief, paramedics, police officers, nationwide and local firefighters, and other public safety workers for their dedication to their duty and impact during global crises and throughout history.

 To celebrate National First Responders Day, consider the impact these workers have had on your community.
-If you have ever encountered an emergency worker, you may have seen the risks they took and the care they provided in keeping you and your loved ones safe.
+If you have ever encountered an emergency worker or social worker, you may have seen the risks they took and the care they provided in keeping you and your loved ones safe.

-You may consider researching statistics on first responders' mental and physical health, and endeavor to understand how these workers safety society.
-You might also send a care package to your local police station, write an encouraging note to your local EMS team, or send relief packages to those working on the frontlines to offer disaster relief.
+As an online October effort, you may consider researching statistics on first responders' mental and physical health, and endeavor to understand how these workers save society.
+You might also send a care package to your local police station, write an encouraging note to your local EMS team, or send relief packages to those working on the frontlines combatting fires or offering disaster relief.

 The First Responders Children's Foundation also hosts a yearly event on National First Responders Day to recognize real-life heroes on stage.
 They award a medal and certificate to notable faces in the following categories of support workers: